Venus Unveiled: Beta and Asteria

 Only a few hundred km long, and narrow, this steep range cuts off rain to the chasma entirely, turning it into a red rock canyon.
 Its effects are felt even further inland--it keeps the vast Asterian prairie dry and treeless--just inland it's a scrubby desert plain much like the Outback--the whole region, red cliffs and all, looks as Australian as the name.
 Few poeple live in the Zverine Desert, just a few roo-ranching leopards.

-We skim down the coast, over the five-mile crater Baranamtarra, real source of the name, and sleep on the beach of Wheatley Bay, a half-moon 50 km wide.
-A far larger impact crater, Wheatley was right at sea level, so it half-flooded, forming a crescent bay--rare on Venus though they're common as dust on Mars.
+You skim down the coast, over the five-mile crater Baranamtarra, real source of the name (but, I assure you, a mere one dose of fact is Purely Anecdotal), and sleep on the beach of Wheatley Bay, a half-moon 50 km wide.
+A far larger impact crater, Wheatley was right at sea level, so it half-flooded, forming a crescent bay--rare on Venus, though they're common as dust on Mars.
+Why so few craters here?
+Same reason as on Earth.
+Active geology, dense atmosphere.
+Hard to punch through, and even if you do, time erases it.
+In contrast, Mars flaunts all its scars; the war-god hangs on to old grudges.

 We camp at the mouth of the Latona River--the Beta border.
 Next morning, the land ahead doesn't look too different, not at first.
 Here too the low hills can't block the rains off the sea.
 But even when the mountains rise again under us, Beta stays green.
 Off to the right, a line of islands stretches south out of sight--the Zverine Islands.
 Off to the left is prairie running all the way to the sky, but this one's spring-green and dotted with acacia trees.
 Straight ahead are dark ridges--high conifer forests.
 The ridge on the horizon seems so high it generates a banner cloud, a stable white line.
 An absolutely motionless white line...
 That's no cloud.
 It's a mountain.
 We're seeing Mt.
 Theia, still 200 km ahead.
 We take our time, as the land climbs steadily and flight gets more tiring, and camp in a valley only 2 km high, resting for the final ascent (and waiting for spring to catch up with us--it lags for days on Theia.)